lester-burciaga/cybersecurity-portfolio/README.md

 ensuring I can quickly adapt and improve system defenses.

-I completed the Google IT Support and Cybersecurity Professional Certificate to pursue my passion for technology and cybersecurity.
-This certification has equipped me with the necessary skills for industry-ready roles.
+I completed the Cisco Certified Support Technician Cybersecurity and Google IT Support and Cybersecurity Professional Certified courses to pursue my passion for technology and cybersecurity.
+These certifications have equipped me with the necessary skills for industry-ready roles.
 My ultimate goal is to become a Security Analyst.
 This role aligns with my strong analytical abilities, persistence, eagerness to learn, problem-solving skills, and communication skills, which are essential for addressing security challenges and emerging threats.

 ## Portfolio

-I have created a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
-This program has provided me with insights into:
+I have created a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the certifications.
+These courses have provided me with insights into:

 - **Programming for cybersecurity tasks**
 - **Frameworks and controls for security operations**